1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Asserts U.S. influence in foreign lands through investment and trade
  - Used Shows of Military might to protect business interests
  - Repeatedly implemented puppet states
+ - The lodge corollary was were latin american countries can onl
 #### Moral Diplomacy
  - The United States decides if the country is diplomatic
 #### Theodore Roosevelt